HectorRicardo/simple-music-app/README.md

 The music player is silent: it's just a thread that sleeps for the duration of the song entity it was instructed to play.
 However, all the flow and the logic of the app is implemented.

+The player/thread logic is implemented in native C++ code.
+This is because the player logic is totally independent of Android: we could implement a similar app in iOS using this exact same logic, the only difference being that we would use iOS media libraries.

 The following section are notes that I took while reading https://developer.android.com/guide/topics/media.

-## General concepts: Media app overview architecture
+## General concepts: Media app overview

-This first section talks about basic concepts that apply both to video apps and music apps.
+This first section talks about basic concepts that apply to media apps.
+Media apps = both music apps and video apps.

 A decent media app is separated into two parts:

 - A Player that renders the media (audio/video).
 - A UI that issues commands to the player (play, pause, etc..) and displays the player's state.
+  - Commands are represented as "Transport Controls" in the following diagram.

 ![A simple media app](docs_images/controller-session.png)